kyma-project/kyma/docs/05-technical-reference/00-custom-resources/svls-02-gitrepository.md

 title: GitRepository
 ---

-The `gitrepositories.serverless.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define and manage Git repositories that store the Function's source code and dependencies.
+The `gitrepositories.serverless.kyma-project.io` Custom Resource Definition (CRD) is a detailed description of the kind of data and the format used to define and manage Git repositories that store the Function's source code and dependencies.
 To get the up-to-date CRD and show the output in the YAML format, run this command:

 ```bash
 kubectl get crd gitrepositories.serverless.kyma-project.io -o yaml